Last Updated on July 5, 2026 by Daniel Globe

 You’ll get the best fall colors in Prince Edward Island during the first to second week of October, when maples glow deep crimson, gold, and orange under clear, cool skies.
 Head to PEI National Park, the Confederation Trail, North Cape Coastal Drive, and red clay heritage roads for scenic views and photo stops.
 You can hike, bike, paddle, and enjoy seafood festivals, farmers’ markets, and cozy farmhouse stays that make the season even richer.

 Where should you go to catch Prince Edward Island in full fall color?
-You’ll find the island’s boldest palette from mid-September to mid-October, with peak brilliance in the first or second week of October.
-Start at places that let you move freely and feel the land breathe with you.
+You’ll find the island’s boldest palette from mid-September to mid-October, with peak brilliance typically arriving in the second week of October.
+Start with these spots:

-Catch Prince Edward Island’s bold fall colors from mid-September to mid-October, with peak brilliance in early October.
+Catch Prince Edward Island’s boldest fall colors from mid-September to mid-October, with peak brilliance usually landing in early-to-mid October.

-- Prince Edward Island National Park — Walk scenic trails through glowing trees and open air.
+- Prince Edward Island National Park — Walk scenic trails through glowing trees and open coastal air.

-- Confederation Trail — Seek out hidden gems where maples, fields, and quiet paths frame the season.
+- Confederation Trail — A converted rail trail where maples, fields, and quiet paths frame the season.

-- Coastal beaches — Watch the shore meet fiery foliage for a wild, liberating contrast.
+- Coastal beaches — Watch the shoreline meet fiery foliage for a striking contrast.

-- Red clay countryside roads — Capture rich reds, oranges, and yellows with smart photography tips and patience.
+- Red clay countryside roads — Capture rich reds, oranges, and yellows against the Island’s signature red soil.

-The North Cape Coastal Drive also delivers sweeping autumn color beside the water, while island backroads reward you with calm, color, and space to roam.
+The North Cape Coastal Drive also delivers sweeping autumn color beside the water, while quieter island backroads reward you with color and space with far fewer crowds.

 Top Scenic Drives for Leaf Viewing

 You’ll find some of PEI’s best leaf-viewing on heritage road routes, where narrow red clay lanes wind past historic farms and glowing hardwoods.
-For a more open panorama, take a coastal fall drive like the North Cape Coastal Drive, where crimson and gold leaves meet the Atlantic in unforgettable contrast.
-Along the way, you can stop often for scenic overlooks and small surprises that make the Island’s autumn colors feel even richer.
+For a more open panorama, take a coastal fall drive like the North Cape Coastal Drive, where crimson and gold leaves meet the Atlantic.
+Along the way, plan for frequent stops — this is a drive best done slowly, not on a schedule.

 Heritage Road Routes

-Prince Edward Island’s heritage roads offer some of the best leaf-viewing drives on the island, with narrow red clay lanes leading you past brilliant fall foliage in crimson, gold, and orange.
-You can roam these quiet routes for heritage exploration and historical insights while the season glows around you.
+Prince Edward Island’s heritage roads offer some of the best leaf-viewing drives on the island, with narrow red clay lanes leading past brilliant fall foliage in crimson, gold, and orange.

 - Central roads reward you with sweeping farm views.